 Joint Managing Conservatorship in Texas

 The most common arrangement in Texas law for parents to divide conservatorship over children is through a joint managing conservatorship.
 Under a joint managing conservatorship the two parents split managing rights over the children.
 These rights may be shared, independently held by both, or independently held by one or the other parent.
 The division of rights and responsibilities can occur in almost any combination.
 It may favor one parent over the other or divide rights and responsibilities in an equal manner.
 Dividing rights in a joint managing conservatorship must be a careful decision for both parents because the division of rights will affect the parent’s ability to exercise typical parental duties and in turn affect the parent-child relationship.
-This arrangement is presumed best for the children under the Texas Family Code but that presumption can be rebutted.
+This arrangement is presumed best for the children under the Texas Family Code.

 Sole Managing Conservatorship in Texas